MarisolV05/Milestone-project/README.md

 ## Game Logic

 -First player to get 3 of X or O in a row (up, down, across, or diagonally) is the winner.
--When all 9 squares are full game is over
--If no player has 3 marks in a row.
-The game is tie.
+-When all 9 squares are full and there are no 3 in a row it is a tie.